liquibase/liquibase-neo4j/README.md

 ### Dry-run

-Before actually executing the migration, let us dry-run it.
+Before actually executing the migration, you should dry-run it.
 This makes sure the connection settings are all correct, and the changes to run are the ones we expect.

-There are a variety of ways to run a Neo4j database:
+There is a variety of ways to run a Neo4j database:
  - in the cloud ☁️ with [Neo4j Aura](https://neo4j.com/cloud/aura/)
  - in the cloud ☁️ with [Neo4j Sandbox](https://sandbox.neo4j.com/)
  - locally 🏠 with [Neo4j Desktop](https://neo4j.com/download/)